 Within the ISC research community, while the small intestine has received a major focus, the colon stem cells lack significant characterization[5].
 As compared to the small intestine, the colon shows large differences with the overall anatomy of the intestinal epithelium as well as the cellular architecture.
 The large intestine is devoid of any finger-like villi protrusions, or crypt based Bmi1+ cells, and Paneth cells[5].
-The colonic stem cell niche has been characterized primarily with cells showing a high expression of Lgr5 as well as ephrin type-B receptor 2, olfactomedin-4, and achaete-scute complex homolog-2 (ASCL2) markers; which are capable of self-renewal and giving rise to the cells of the intestinal lineage[13,20-22].
-Although, studies also indicate the presence of slow-cycling colonic Lrig1+ cells that attempt to replenish the Lgr5 cell population upon injury[11].
-Reports also show the presence of doublecortin-like kinase 1 (Dclk1+) cells within the colonic crypts which have been found to be actively proliferating in the presence of growth factors and give rise to intestinal lineage cells, forming enteroids[23,24].
-Furthermore, unlike small intestine where the Paneth cells serve as the primary source of wingless/integrated (Wnt) signaling molecules which guide the renewal of the epithelium, recent work by Degirmenci et al[25] showed the existence of a group of subepithelial mesenchymal cells expressing zinc finger protein Gli1 which act as a critical source for Wnt secretion that directs colonic stem cell renewal.
+The colonic stem cell niche has been characterized primarily with cells showing a high expression of Lgr5 as well as ephrin type-B receptor 2, olfactomedin-4, and achaete-scute complex homolog-2 markers; which are capable of self-renewal and giving rise to the cells of the intestinal lineage[13,20-22].
+Studies also indicate, however, the presence of slow-cycling colonic Lrig1+ cells that attempt to replenish the Lgr5 cell population upon injury[11].
+Reports also show the presence of doublecortin-like kinase 1 cells within the colonic crypts that have been found to be actively proliferating in the presence of growth factors and give rise to intestinal lineage cells, forming enteroids[23,24].
+Furthermore, unlike small intestine where the Paneth cells serve as the primary source of wingless/integrated (Wnt) signaling molecules that guide the renewal of the epithelium, recent work by Degirmenci et al[25] showed the existence of a group of subepithelial mesenchymal cells expressing zinc finger protein Gli1 that act as a critical source for Wnt secretion that directs colonic stem cell renewal.
 Moreover, the crypt structural elements, specifically the colonocytes, have also been found to yield a protective function to the proliferating cells within the crypt from potent metabolites produced by the intestinal microbiota[26].
-Notwithstanding these crucial bits of researches, a lot must be done to better understand the colonic crypt and the associated stem cell niche.
+Notwithstanding these crucial bits of research, a lot must be done to understand better the colonic crypt and the associated stem cell niche.

-ROLE OF INTESTINAL STEMNESS IN THE ORIGIN OF COLORECTAL CANCER
+ROLE OF INTESTINAL STEMNESS IN THE ORIGIN OF CRC